Effective Methods of Treating Problem Drinking

 Find a Top Alcohol Rehab in Albuquerque with Icarus

-If you are interested in finding a loved one treatment for alcoholism, reach out to us at Icarus Behavioral Health.
+If you are interested in finding a loved one treatment for alcoholism with effective services for detox in Albuquerque and throughout the state, reach out to us at Icarus Behavioral Health.
 Although it may be hard to initially ask for help, our welcoming staff will craft a unique personalized program of treatment that works for you, with your input.

 Whether it includes an inpatient or residential program, or even an outpatient program, we have something that will work for you or your loved one.
 Contact us today to learn more!